Bottr-js/Bottr/middleman/source/docs/creating-your-first-bot.html.md

 ---
 # Creating Your First Bot

 For this guide we will be building a simple bot that repeats what the user sends to it.
-Before we begin you will need to use the ["Creating A New Project" Guide](Creating-a-new-project), to create a new `EchoBot` project.
+Before we begin you will need to use the ["Installation" Guide](installation.html), to create a new `EchoBot` project.

 ## Hello World